 Tailgut duplication cyst

-MRI was done for assessment of left ovarian cysts.
+MRI was done for assessment of pelvic cysts, suspected as ovarian cysts.

 Loading Stack -

 0 images remaining

 A bilocular cyst is noted in the pre-sacral retro-rectal concavity, separable from both ovaries.
 It measures 10 x 9 x 8.5 cm in its maximal AP, side to side and cephalocaudal dimensions respectively.
 It shows a homogeneous fluid signal with no solid components and internal septation.

 The cyst exerts mass effect upon adjacent pelvic structures.
 It compresses and displaces the rectum to the right side, the uterus, vagina and the urinary bladder anteriorly and superiorly.